Spanish Courses in Manuel Antonio, Costa Rica

 Private Lessons Super Intensive Spanish Courses — 20 One-to-One Spanish Lessons per week.
 Includes 4 hours of private lessons daily, from Monday to Friday.
 Morning or afternoon schedules.

 One on One Spanish Courses — Private Spanish lessons.
 USD 39 per lesson.
 May be organized all year round.
 If not taken in conjunction with a group course minimum of one week, 4 lessons per day applies.

-COSI Spanish Courses in Manuel Antonio Prices 2017:
+COSI Spanish Courses in Manuel Antonio Prices 2017 and 2018:

 |Course Description||One week||Two weeks||Three weeks||Four weeks||Extra weeks|